 Potato Chips baked in a cookie sounds like such an odd combination.
 They’re a slightly salty, slightly crunchy, buttery, melt in your mouth cookie.
 After baking they’re dusted with powdered sugar, which makes them even more delicious!
+Who knew that a Potato Chip Cookie could be this delicious!!

 I’d love to say that I came up with this crazy combination, but that’s not the case.
 My aunt was given this recipe from a little Tea House Restaurant that she loved to visit.
 She loved treating herself to a light lunch at the Country Court Tea Room, then top it off with a Potato Chip Cookie.
 I remember going there with her and also taking my middle daughter and a group of her girlfriends there after their 6th grade graduation.
 Those are both such sweet memories!